VladKopanev/zio-saga/README.md

 Achieve a generic solution is not that simple, so you will end up repeating the same boilerplate code from service to service.

-`ZIO-SAGA` tries to address this concerns and provide you with simple syntax to compose your Sagas.
+`zio-saga` tries to address this concerns and provide you with simple syntax to compose your Sagas.

-With `ZIO-SAGA` we could do it like so:
+With `zio-saga` we could do it like so:

 ```scala
 def orderSaga(): IO[SagaError, Unit] = {